 Is Anxiety Treatable?

 You do not usually "just get over" anxiety.
 If you suffer from anxiety you should seek professional help.
 Dr. Klein is an expert in diagnosing and treating anxiety disorders.
 If medications are indicated in addition to psychotherapy, he will work with your primary care physician or refer you to a psychiatrist when deemed appropriate.
-Dr. Klein is also utilizes hypnosis and mindfulness techniques to alleviate anxiety symptoms.
+Dr. Klein is trained in existential psycho-dynamic therapy as well as Cognitive Behavioral Therapy (CBT), Dialectical Therapy (DBT), hypnosis and mindfulness techniques.
+He will help you with both symptom reduction and working through the underlining issues that are causing the anxiety.

-Dr. Klein Specializes in the treatment of anxiety.
-He has offices in Westport and Branford Connecticut.
+Dr. Klein is a psychologist therapist who specializes in the treatment of anxiety.
+He has offices in Westport and Fairfield Connecticut.